Authors:

 • Click on set up a workflow yourself

-• Write your check-patch CI flow, here is an example which builds rpms on both CentOS Stream 8 and CentOS Stream 9:
+• Write your check-patch CI flow, here is an example which builds rpms on CentOS Stream 9:

 name: Check patch